 Women are joining the hospitality field in growing numbers, as they inherently add an element of glamour to the job.
 Further, the communication skills that most women seem to possess also help their roles as hospitality professionals, whether the choice is to be an air hostess or hotel management.

 Through a variety of entrance examinations, women are opting to work in both public and private sector banks.
-In fact, women like Arundhati Bhattacharya, Chairman of State Bank of India, in 2016, she was listed as the 25th most powerful woman in the world by Forbes.
+In fact, women like Chanda Kochhar, MD, and CEO of ICICI Bank, are being widely recognized for their role in shaping retail banking in India.

 9. Digital Marketing